Tax Audit Process

 After the audit

-- If applicable, the auditor will issue you a draft assessment and any complementary documents for discussion purposes.
+- If applicable, the auditor will give you a draft assessment and complementary documents.
 He or she will then explain the proposed amendments and answer any questions you may have.

 - You will be given 21 days to respond to the draft assessment, after which the auditor will examine your comments and explain the rest of the process.